linlinlearning/my_restaurants/README.md

 ## Features
 - Get a quick view on all restaurants on the homepage
 - Click on a restaurant to view more details
+- Link to Google Map of a restaurant address
 - Search for restaurants by keyword (name or category)

 ## Getting started